janehernandez/expense-manager/README.md

     npm run dev

-You can now access the server at http://localhost:8000
+You can now access the server at http://localhost:5173 by default

 **TL;DR command list**